Fulton Road Bridge

-The Fulton Road Bridge was the name of two bridges in Cleveland, Ohio, the original and its replacement.
+The Fulton Road Bridge is the name of two bridges in Cleveland, Ohio, the original and its replacement.
 The bridge in the Old Brooklyn neighborhood spans the Cleveland Metroparks Zoo, Big Creek (a Cuyahoga River tributary that runs through the Cleveland Metroparks' Brookside Reservation), John Nagy Boulevard, and Norfolk Southern and CSX railroad tracks.

 The original Fulton Road Bridge

 The original bridge, constructed in 1932 and dedicated in mid-May of that year, was initially six lanes.
 Two lanes were later removed, making it into a four-lane bridge.
 Several years prior to demolition, two more lanes were closed to traffic, but not taken down.
 The bridge was then two lanes, with two more blocked off, and with a sidewalk on each side.
 In 1997, three metal canopies were installed under the roadway to prevent debris from falling from the deteriorating bridge onto zoo patrons.
-The bridge was closed on October 5, 2006, and demolished in 2007.
-The new bridge, which includes arch- or Y-styled supports and appears similar to the original, opened on July 9, 2010.
+The bridge was closed in October 2006 and demolished in 2007.

 Demolition

 Before the demolition occurred, the bridge had gone through some deconstruction, mainly of the deck.
 This was required due to the discovery, in November 2006, of tiles used as waterproofing under the deck which contained asbestos.
 These tiles had to be removed by a subcontractor before demolition could proceed.

 Also prior to the implosion, a major 42” water transmission main, crossing twice underneath the old bridge, was covered by over 1,200 old tires, designed to absorb the shock of the falling bridge deck and protect the main.

-The final implosion was scheduled to occur on Saturday April 28, 2007 at 8:00 AM, but a detonation cable failure resulted in only about one-quarter of the bridge being knocked down.
+The final implosion was scheduled to occur on April 28, 2007, at 8am, but a detonation cable failure resulted in only about one-quarter of the bridge being knocked down.

-On Tuesday, May 1, just after 6 PM, the remainder of the bridge was demolished, leaving only the arch supports at either end.
+On May 1, just after 6pm, the remainder of the bridge was demolished, leaving only the arch supports at either end.